mac-comp127/audio-synth/doc/specification/02_render_audio.md

 Your goal: create code to render your song model to an `AudioBuffer` so you can hear it.

+This is where all the existing classes come together!

 ## New methods in `Song`

 ```java